New Early Christian Church Charities

 How does New Early Christian Church Charities spend its money?

 New Early Christian Church Charities directs 19% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 31%.
+This falls below the 65% benchmark.

 Are donations to New Early Christian Church Charities tax-deductible?